JakeStanger/ironbar/docs/Styling guide.md

 Since the bar is GTK-based, it uses [GTK's implementation of CSS](https://docs.gtk.org/gtk4/css-overview.html), which only includes a subset of the full web spec (plus a few non-standard properties).

+> [!TIP]
+> The use of GTK4 does not imply the use of `libadwaita`.
+> Many GTK4 apps do use the library, so this can be confusing.
+> Any `libadwaita` based themes or configuration will not apply to Ironbar.
+> GTK4 themes will apply to Ironbar.

 The below table describes the selectors provided by the bar itself.
 Information on styling individual modules can be found on their pages in the sidebar.